-Manual Therapy approach with Maitland’s concept is considered to be (among others like Kaltenborn, Mulligan, Lewit, McKenzie et al.), a leading methodology for the treatment and rehabilitation of spinal and peripheral joint problems.
+The manual therapy approach with Maitland’s concept is considered to be (among others like Kaltenborn, Mulligan, Lewit, McKenzie, et al.), a leading methodology for the treatment and rehabilitation of spinal and peripheral joint problems.

 The evaluation procedure followed on the first day is the fundamental basis for the overall course of each patient.